FaisalSaadQ/Game-Scape/README.md

-# Game Scape
+# Game Scape 🎮🛒

 **Game Scape** is an online shopping platform designed for gamers to browse, search, and purchase gaming products.
 It also includes an admin dashboard to manage products and orders.

 ---

-## Features
+## 🚀 Features

-- User sign up and login
+- User registration and login system
+- Secure password handling with hashing
-- Product browsing and search
+- Browse and search for products
 - View product details
-- Add items to cart and checkout
+- Add to cart and checkout
-- Admin dashboard to:
+- Admin dashboard:
-  - Add / Edit / Delete products
+  - Add / edit / delete products
-  - View orders
+  - View customer orders
 ---

 ## Technologies Used